skyconqueror/skyconqueror.github.io/imprint.md

 Our site is hosted at [Github Pages](https://pages.github.com/).

 ## Source code of our site
-You can have a look at this sites [source code](https://github.com/skyconqueror/skyconqueror.github.io).
+You can have a look at the [source code](https://github.com/skyconqueror/skyconqueror.github.io).

 ## Something wrong?
 If there is something you suspect is not compliant to GDPR, please [send us a mail](mailto:gdpr@skyconqueror.de).